 Bernstein: Prior to showing the film at the school, not a lot of students knew about what was going on in Syria and they weren’t really talking about it in any of their other classes.
 These conversations — they don’t just end when you watch a doc.
 Now I hear about Syria all the time.
 The conversation about it has poured over into their other classes and now the students talk openly about it.
 The film and the opportunity to present it really had an impact in our community.

 SIMA: What advice can you give other educators who are new to using documentaries in the classroom?

 Bernstein: The truth is — a lot of educators are short on time and we have our own lesson plans and goals.
 But these films are full of so much value, it’s worth budgeting in the space and time.
 They’re not your ordinary docs, they’re coming in from all over the world.
 They’re underdog stories and undiscovered stories.
 They will add so much value to the classroom.
 What I recommend — as an educator — is to make the time.
 It will be worthwhile and will enrich your classroom and allow for dialogues that are meaningful and impactful that will carry on after the classroom.
 It’s been a year since we screened NOT ANYMORE: A STORY OF REVOLUTION in our community and people are still talking about it.

-This year, Bernstein’s students will be presenting and campaigning in their community on May 6th, 2016 around the SIMA Classroom title, SEEDING FEAR by Craig Jackson.
+Bernstein’s students presented and campaigned in their community on May 6th, 2016 around the SIMA Classroom title, SEEDING FEAR by Craig Jackson.
 This 11 minute doc recounts the David vs Goliath tale of Michael White vs Monsanto in a rural corner of Alabama.